Stefinshibygeorge/ADAS/Adaptive_Features/readme.md

-# 🚘 Adaptive Cruise Control and ADAS Integration Using Arduino
+# 🚘 Adaptive Cruise Control and ADAS Integration

 This project implements a **miniature Adaptive Driving Assistance System (ADAS)** that combines **lane and obstacle detection, speed sensing, automatic braking**, and **cruise control with regenerative braking**.
 It consists of two Arduino-based modules communicating via the **I²C protocol**.